icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 On each tick:

 1. All Lambda-Man and ghost moves scheduled for this tick take place.
+   The next move is also scheduled at this point.
    (Note that Lambda-Man and the ghosts do not move every tick, only every few ticks; see the [ticks section](#ticks) below.)